40 Under/Over 40

 Halvin Blocksom ‘61

-Halvin Blocksom is one of four siblings to receive degrees from then-Delaware State College, graduating with a Bachelor of Arts in History in 1961.
+Halvin Blocksom is one of four siblings to receive degrees from Delaware State College, graduating with a Bachelor of Arts Degree in History in 1961.
 His journey to a longtime career in education began in Seaford, DE, where he and his wife, Pauline, were raised and attended the Frederick Douglass School and William C. Jason High School.
 It was from the faculty and staff at William C. Jason that the Blocksoms first learned the joy and values of living, learning and giving back.
 These messages only strengthened during Halvin’s time at Delaware State.
 He went on to earn a master’s degree in Education and Counseling at Wilmington College and spent the next 42 years in public education.
 Now retired, he and his wife do what they can to serve their church.
 Blocksom also is a member of a public charter school board.

 The Honorable Stephanie T. Bolden ’69